dpankros/uiuc_cs513_project/part_2/README.md

 - `name` has had similar names normalized and clustered resulting in an 18% decrease in unique values.
 - `description` wasn't changed
-- `menus_appeared` and `times_appeared` were re-caclulated based on the menus/menu_items/menu_pages actually in the
+- `menus_appeared` and `times_appeared` were re-caclulated based on the menus/menu_items/menu_pages actually in the data.
-  data.
 Thus, zero is no longer a viable result and neither are negative numbers.
-Truthfully, the semantic difference between these two columns is unclear.
+The semantic difference between these two columns remains somewhat unclear.
 - `first_appeared` and `last_appeared` similarly were drawn from actual data from menus/menu_items/menu_pages but it was clear that not all the values contained there are accurate.
-The data was examined and the true range of values _appeared to be_ between 1852 and 2024.
+The data were examined and the true range of values _appeared to be_ between 1852 and 2024.
 These values were, thus, constrained to be in this range.
 - `lowest_price` and `highest_price` were re-caclulated based on the menus/menu_items/menu_pages.
-While the statistics
-  above a truncated to one decimal point.
-The actual values are greater than zero, albeit small -- 0.01 and 0.005, respectively.
+While the statistics above a truncated to one decimal point.
+The actual values are greater than zero, albeit small -- 0.01 and 0.005,respectively.

 ##### `Menu`